Do Alcoholics Get Drunk Faster?

 Physical Tolerance of Alcohol After Long-Term Use

 Suppose you have personally been struggling with drinking, and you are unsure whether or not you have a diagnosable alcohol abuse disorder.
-In that case, we are also available to help you determine if professional alcohol addiction treatment has become necessary.
-Simply contact Agape Treatment Center directly through our website or over the phone, and we will help get you started on your journey of alcohol abuse recovery or help your loved one get started on theirs.
+In that case, we can also help you determine if professional alcohol addiction treatment has become necessary.
+Contact Agape Treatment Center directly through our website or over the phone.
+We will help get you, or a loved one started on your journey of alcohol abuse recovery.

 Agape Treatment Center for substance abuse embraces a universal, unconditional love that transcends, that serves regardless of circumstances.
 We provide individuals all over the country with the opportunity to achieve the gift of lasting sobriety.